sandervandevelde/MQTTBrokerPrivatePreview/Scenario2_Fan-in (many to one) messaging/README.md

 ./certGen.sh create_leaf_certificate_from_intermediate s2-map-client
 popd
 ```
-- Edit the CAC_test-ca-cert.json to input the certificate string:
-	- Go to ./MQTTBrokerPrivatePreview/cert-gen/certs/azure-mqtt-test-only.intermediate.cert.pem
-	- Copy string between -----BEGIN CERTIFICATE----- and -----END CERTIFICATE-----
-	- Paste the string in ./MQTTBrokerPrivatePreview/Scenario0_Hello_World/resources/CAC_test-ca-cert.json.
-		- To put the cert string as a one line in the json, use ("End" button>"Delete" button) until all the string is in one line in the json
 - Create the CA Certificate:
 ```bash
 az resource create --resource-type ${base_type}/caCertificates --id ${resource_prefix}/caCertificates/test-ca-cert --api-version 2022-10-15-preview --properties @./resources/CAC_test-ca-cert.json